alipirzada1/Seasons/README.md

 # Getting Started with Create React App

-# Remember to run the following command on your terminal for installing semantic-ui css ## npm install semantic-ui-css
+# Remember to run the following command on your terminal for installing semantic-ui css-: npm install semantic-ui-css

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).